 Now I have been a sucker for classic songs.
 I would rather listen to Queen all day, sipping my tea and pretending to be British rather than go to clubs point my finger at the ceiling and jump to electronic music.
 But I cannot deny the fact that trance music however, is very different and gratifying from trap, techno or house music.
 This may be subjective of course – but it is much more pleasing than any of these genres and can calm you down when you are feeling anxious.

 Now this begs answer to the question – how does trance music work?
-How does trance music impact the mind?
+Does it affect the brain? if yes, what does trance music do the brain?
+And why is trance music so addictive?

 What is Trance music?

 The tempo in trance tracks can be anywhere between 125 to 150 beats per minute.
 These are accompanied by repetitive melodious phrases and often culminate in a couple of drops to deliver that satisfying payoff to listeners.
-Though it is considered similar to all the genres I just mentioned, it is not.
+It’s what makes trance music so addictive – the tunes are catchy and put you in a… trance.
+Though it is considered similar to many of the genres I just mentioned, it is not.

 It is common knowledge that our mind can be manipulated by sounds around us.
-The way trance music works is – the repetitive tunes you listen to generate uniform signals in your brain.
+The way this music works on the mind is – the repetitive tunes you listen to generate uniform signals in your brain.
 This establishes calmness and a sense of pattern that are likely to influence your state of mind.
 You enter a mode of serenity and your brain perceives the tunes as foreseen because of the repetitive music.
 The vocals in a trance track are typically serenading and melodious.

 Now when you reach this stage, your brain releases dopamine, a response similarly found when you’re doing psychoactive drugs, addressed in my previous article here.
 Now since the dopamine system is the reward pathway of the brain, it eventually asks for more.
 This may explain why some people are highly addicted to trance music and need their daily fix.

-If you’ve ever attended a trance concert then you might have noticed that DJs also use visual effects to enhance your experience.
-While you are listening to the trance music, the coordinated visuals like flashing lights and laser can manipulate your mind and deliver a more intense sensory experience.
+If you’ve ever attended a trance music festival or concert, you may have noticed that DJs also use visual effects to enhance your experience.
+While you are listening to this music, the coordinated visuals like flashing lights and laser can manipulate your mind and deliver a more intense sensory experience.

 Trance Music Psychology: Effects On The Brain